-Gruene, Texas (pronounced /’grin:n/ Green) is a historic district located within New Braunfels, Texas that is an estimated one hour drive from Austin.
+Gruene, Texas (pronounced "green") is a Historic District located within the city of New Braunfels, about one hour from Austin.
 Established by Henry D. Gruene in 1872, this thriving historic district was originally populated by German cotton farmers dating back to before the Civil War.

 Despite its growing population during the mid to late 1800s, Gruene started becoming a ghost town after the boll weevil plague that hit the small town in the 1920s.
-Today, Gruene is known for its rustic old Texan feel that attracts many Texans as well as national and international tourists.
-For anyone who wants to explore what small towns offer, then Gruene is the ideal place to plan your next adventure out from Austin.
+Today, Gruene is known for its rustic Texas feel that attracts many visitors from around the state as well as national and international tourists.
+For anyone who wants to explore this small town during their visit to Austin, then Gruene is the ideal place to plan your next day trip adventure.

 Gruene.
 Courtesy of The Gruene Historic District.

 Built in 1878, Gruene Hall is known as the oldest dance hall in Texas.
-With famous acts like Willie Nelson, Gregg Allman and Hal Ketchum, here you can enjoy a fun-filled night of dancing with some of the best country musicians in Texas.
+With past performances from the likes of Willie Nelson, Gregg Allman, Hal Ketchum and more, you can enjoy a fun-filled night of dancing at Gruene Hall with some of the best country musicians in Texas.

 Gruene General Store